 101. 1 suitable for disabled, apartment suites in separate block.

-allowed in some bedrooms and some public areas. £12 charge per night to cover extra cleaning costs.
+allowed in some bedrooms (£12 per dog), some public areas.

 per room B&B single from £95, double £165–£335, D,B&B £217–£387.
 Set dinner £38 (Herring), à la carte £26 (Wild Café).